cilium/cilium.io/src/posts/2021-02-10-network-policy-editor/index.md

   - Automation
   - Visualization
 ogImage: ogimage.png
-ogSummary: `
-Implementing Network Policy is a critical part of building a secure Kubernetes-based platform, but the learning curve from simple examples to more complex real-world policies is steep.
+ogSummary: 'Implementing Network Policy is a critical part of building a secure Kubernetes-based platform, but the learning curve from simple examples to more complex real-world policies is steep.
 Not only can it be painful to get the YAML syntax and formatting just right, but more importantly, there are many subtleties in the behavior of the network policy specification (e.g. default allow/deny, namespacing, wildcarding, rules combination, etc.).
-Even an experienced Kubernetes YAML-wrangler can still easily tie their brain in knots working through an advanced network policy use case.`
+Even an experienced Kubernetes YAML-wrangler can still easily tie their brain in knots working through an advanced network policy use case.'
 ---

 Implementing Network Policy is a critical part of building a secure Kubernetes-based platform, but the learning curve from simple examples to more complex real-world policies is steep.
 Not only can it be painful to get the YAML syntax and formatting just right, but more importantly, there are many subtleties in the behavior of the network policy specification (e.g. default allow/deny, namespacing, wildcarding, rules combination, etc.).
 Even an experienced Kubernetes YAML-wrangler can still easily tie their brain in knots working through an advanced network policy use case.